 - With 5G coming our way and the Internet of Things being leveraged for smarter and safer spaces, workplaces, and even smart cities, new possibilities and opportunities emerge but at the same risk further increases.

 - The potential impact of adverse events such as cyber attacks on business continuity and the ability to keep essential processes working, regardless of the issues we encounter, can be more dramatic on our business overall than ever before.
-Cyber incidents become more complex, interconnected, and impactful with more sophisticated attacks as organizations up cybersecurity efforts.
+Cyber incidents become more complex, interconnected, and impactful with more sophisticated attacks as organizations up cybersecurity business efforts.

 - Innovative – collaborative – approaches and digital transformation of business are accelerating.
 Technology complexity is increasing with hybrid IT, multi-cloud approaches and increasing complexity of technology ecosystems with API-based architectures.